steverusso/bigtech.fail/website/content/events/twitter-bans-alex-jones/index.md

  - [ 'TwitterSafety - Tweet', 'https://twitter.com/TwitterSafety/status/1037804427992686593' ]
 ---

-The day after confronting Oliver Darcy and several others in Washington D.C., Twitter decided to ban Alex Jones for violating their "abusive behavior policy."
+The day after confronting CNN activist Oliver Darcy and several others in Washington D.C., Twitter decided to ban Alex Jones for violating their "abusive behavior policy."

-Oliver Darcy is the CNN employee who [tried to get Jones banned](https://money.cnn.com/2018/08/09/media/twitter-infowars-alex-jones/index.html) in the past.
+Oliver Darcy had [tried to get Jones banned](https://money.cnn.com/2018/08/09/media/twitter-infowars-alex-jones/index.html) in the past.

 This ban from Twitter came one month after [Jones was banned from several major platforms](/events/alex-jones-mass-banned/) over the course of a couple days, and three weeks after [his temporary suspension from Twitter](/events/twitter-suspends-alex-jones/).